Smoked ribs are the most popular food at my cookouts.

 - Start wrapping your ribs and make a little pool so you can cover the ribs with liquid.
 Cover the ribs with your favorite beer, cider or preferred liquid.
 Finish wrapping and make sure the parcel is closed tight and leak-free.

 - Return to the smoker and continue to smoke at 200F° – 225°F for a further 2 and a half hours.

-- Open your parcels and baste ribs with any leftover cooking juices and leave in the smoker uncovered for 15 – 20 minutes to harden.
+- Open your parcels and baste ribs with any leftover cooking juices and leave in the smoker uncovered for 15 – 20 minutes t.
 Increase your smoker temperature to 250°F.

 - Repeat the above step, however, this time paint your ribs to taste / preference with your favorite BBQ sauce. repeat this step 2 times or until you have achieved a crunchy bark to your preference.

 - Test the ribs using the bend test, pick up the slab with tongs and bounce it .
 If you see the surface cracks, they are ready

 - Remove the ribs from the smoker and let rest for at least 10 minutes before slicing, serving or eating!
 Serve with additional BBQ sauce!

 So there you have it, my smoked pork ribs, one of my all time favorite recipes!

 It doesn’t matter if you have an electric smoker, pellet smoker, charcoal smoker or gas grill!
 You can make tasty smoked ribs!

 What is your favorite type of ribs?

 Hi, I’m Charlie, I am head taste tester at Simply Meat Smoking!
 I love it grilling, smoking, and getting out in the yard with the kids!
 The family also love to test all my recipes (especially my EXTRA CRISPY pulled pork, smoky pork loin, and ANY SEAFOOD I grill)